kyrylo/kyrylo/README.md

 ### Hi there 👋

+That's how it all started.

+Right here, on GitHub, my career took a pivot from zero to becoming someone.

+Not as a part of their team, but as an individual open-source collaborator.

+To skip all the details, I'll tell you that...

+I am working on [Synonym Sprint](https://synonymsprint.com), a mobile app for learning new English words.
+I use Rails and Turbo Native.

 <!--
 **kyrylo/kyrylo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.